karansher/computer-graphics-csc317/README.md

 | [Assignment 8: Mass-Sptring System](https://github.com/ohnooj/computer-graphics-mass-spring-systems)|
 | [Showcase]()|

+Assignments will be due on their respective Friday due dates at **11:59pm**.

+### Lateness Policy

+Every student is given ten (10) grace tokens which are automatically applied for assignments on Markus starting at midnight on the due date.
+Each grace token will provide an additional 12 hours period to submit your assignment without penalty.
+Grace tokens do not replenish, so use them wisely.
+Weekends count as late days.
+You cannot choose which assignments to apply your grace tokens.
+Once you run out of grace tokens, any **late assignments will be counted as 0 marks**.

+For example, say you have 10 grace tokens.
+If a1 is due on Friday 11:59pm and you submit your assignment on Sunday 4pm, you will have used 4 grace tokens: Friday 11:59pm -> Saturday 11:59am (1gt) -> Saturday 11:59pm (1gt) -> Sunday 11:59am (1gt) -> Sunday 11:59pm (1gt).
+You will now have 6 grace tokens left for other assignments.

 ## Quizzes
 There will be 4 online quizzes available through Quercus.
 Each quiz will cover the content of two assignments each, from assignment 1 to assignment 8.
 Each quiz will go live after the respective topics are covered in class and must be completed on Quercus by the end of the term (Nov 26).